Nevada forces drugmakers to reveal insulin pricing, profits

 The proposal transitioned from a first-of-its-kind price control to a measure focused on pricing transparency during Nevada’s four-month legislative session that adjourned last week.

-Sandoval vetoed a version of the bill that included a requirement for drug manufacturers to give public notice 90 days before raising insulin prices.
+On June 2, Sandoval vetoed a version of the bill that included a requirement for drug manufacturers to give public notice 90 days before making any changes to insulin prices.

 Sandoval said in a veto message that that could create a perverse incentive for some companies to manipulate insulin supplies.
 Bill sponsors removed that provision.